 Minocqua Snowmobile Trails

-The Location: One of the favorite snowmobiling trails in the Minocqua area is the Bearskin State Trail that stretches 18 miles through the forests of Oneida County.
+The Location: One of the favorite snowmobiling trails in the Minocqua area is the Hiawatha and Bearskin State Trail that stretches 18 miles through the forests of Oneida County.
 Traffic is two-way with several rest spots along the way.
 This area also has more than 1,600 miles of snowmobile trails that traverse 1,300 glacial lakes and 233,000 acres of public forestland.

 Must See: The Thirsty Whale is a 100-year-old landmark on Lake Minocqua — you’ll want to sample their Wisconsin deep-fried cheese curds followed by a flame-broiled burger.